-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medical nutrition therapy (continued) We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-Medicare-covered medical nutrition therapy services.
-Medicare-covered medical nutrition therapy services.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services. year.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-There is no coinsurance, copayment, or There is no coinsurance, copayment, or MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle. deductible for the MDPP benefit. deductible for the MDPP benefit.
-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our 20% coinsurance for each Medicare-covered Part B drug.
-20% coinsurance for each Medicare-covered Part B drug. plan.
-Covered drugs include: Starting April 1, 2023, certain drugs Starting April 1, 2023, certain drugs
+There is no coinsurance, copayment, or There is no coinsurance, copayment, or MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming deductible for the MDPP benefit. deductible for the MDPP benefit.